NERC-CEH/datalab/docs/user/r-libs/packrat.md

 # Dependency management with Packrat

 Packrat is a dependency management system for R developed by RStudio.
-This provides an isolate, portable and reproducible R environment for each project.
+This provides an isolated, portable and reproducible R environment for each project.
 Packrat is included by default in the notebooks offered within Datalabs (Jupyter and Zeppelin).
 Below is a quick summary regarding the use of packrat in the datalabs environment, further information about this package can be found